Resources

 If you're searching for an e-community of people who like to talk about air travel, look no further than FlyerTalk, which has been around since 1998.
 Lots of useful travel ideas (on a surprising variety of topics) await your discovery here.

 If you're wondering where you'll be sitting on an upcoming flight, take a look at Matthew Daimler's amazing SeatGuru site.
 It offers detailed diagrams of a staggering number of commercial aircraft, complete with indications of the best seats, the amount of legroom, and the availability of power ports for computers.
-A more recent competitor, SeatExpert, offers a similar service.
+A more recent competitor, SeatExpert, offers a similar service, but I prefer the original.

-OneBag.com's Travel Industry Links (to commercial Airline, Auto Rental, & Hotel Web sites) also include the best metasearch engines, handy lists of the 2-letter country codes, 3-letter airport codes, 2- & 3-letter airline codes, and tools for checking on real-time flight status, flight performance, airport delay conditions, baggage limits & fees, and aircraft seating arrangements.
+OneBag.com's Travel Planning Links to useful metasearch engines, handy lists of the official 2- & 3-letter country codes, 2- & 3-letter airline codes, 3-letter airport codes, a telephone country/area code finding & deciphering service, and tools for checking on real-time flight status, flight performance, airport delay conditions, aircraft seating arrangements, and demand/pricing analysis.
+A great page to bookmark!

 Accommodation